black315/rakutenkai/README.md

 # Rakuten-kai

-Project of team A ralitenkai
+Project of team A rakutenkai